Gold price surges by Rs1,100 per tola in Pakistan

-KARACHI – The price of per tola gold in Pakistan increased by Rs1,100 to reach historic high of Rs218,600 on Friday.
+KARACHI – The price of per tola gold in Pakistan increased by Rs1,100 to reach of Rs217,100 on Monday.

-The All-Pakistan Sarafa Gems and Jewellers Association’s (APSGJA) data shows the price of 10 grams of 24 carats gold went up by Rs943 to settle at Rs187,414.
+The All-Pakistan Sarafa Gems and Jewellers Association’s (APSGJA) data shows the price of 10 grams of 24 carats gold went up by Rs943 to settle at Rs186,128.

 Source: Forex Association of Pakistan. (last update 09:00 AM)